two-torial/two-torial/docs/games/taito/tetoteconnect/setup.md

     and press `OK`.
     - Finally, click `OK` again to exit out of properties.

-    You should end up with a file structure as follows.
+    You should end up with a file structure as follows:

     <img width="500" src="/img/taito/tetoteconnect/setup/0_data.webp">